itpastorn/programmering-1-med-js/javascript-quirks.markdown

 Why?

- * Some of these quirks are *design flaws*, a bi-product of Netscape rushing an immature product to the market
+ * Some of these quirks are *design flaws*, a by-product of Netscape rushing an immature product to the market
  * Some of these quirks are browser *bugs* and *inconsistencies*
  * Some of these are just JavaScript being *awesome*!